-Seven types of chickadees regularly visit and breed in North America, all of which are readily attracted to backyards in their respective ranges.
+Seven types of chickadees regularly visit and breed in North America, all of which are readily attracted to yards, feeders, and baths in their respective ranges.
 Birders in some areas, such as the boreal region of Canada and the western Rocky Mountain area, may even be fortunate enough to attract more than one chickadee species where their ranges overlap.

 - Black-Capped Chickadee

 In addition to these species, the same techniques that attract chickadees are also effective for attracting the related titmouse species, such as the tufted titmouse and the bushtit.
 In Europe and Asia, related tits such as the great tit, blue tit, and long-tailed tit will also respond to the same methods used to attract their North American chickadee cousins.

 Attracting chickadees is easy when birders work to meet these birds' year-round needs for food, water, shelter, and nesting sites.